-2020 Annual Performance-Based Bonus Plan Results.
-During 2021, the Compensation Committee evaluated the metrics included in the 2020 CVI Performance-Based Bonus Plan (the "2020 CVI Plan"), as well as the Compensation Committee's objectives of rewarding employees (including named executive officers) for measured performance, aligning employee's interests with those of its stockholders, encouraging employees to focus on targeted performance, and providing employees with the opportunity to earn additional compensation based on their and the Company's performance.
-Because the Company did not meet the Adjusted EBITDA Threshold for 2020, the Compensation Committee did not award any payouts to the named executive officers under the 2020 CVI Plan.
-However, based on individual performance and related factors, the Compensation Committee approved discretionary bonuses to Messrs.
-Pytosh and Landreth and Mses.
-Buhrig and Jackson, of \$21,000, \$24,400, \$25,500 and \$19,600, respectively, which was paid in 2021.
-Messrs.
-Lamp, Neumann, and Johnson did not receive a payout under the 2020 CVI Plan or a discretionary bonus.
+2021 Annual Performance-Based Bonus Plan Results.
+During 2022, the Compensation Committee evaluated the metrics included in the 2021 CVR Energy Performance-Based Bonus Plan (the "2021 CVI Plan"), as well as the Compensation Committee's objectives of rewarding employees (including named executive officers) for measured performance, aligning employee's interests with those of its stockholders, encouraging employees to focus on targeted performance, and providing employees with the opportunity to earn additional compensation based on their and the Company's performance.
+In February 2022, based on these considerations and after determining that CVR Energy had achieved the Adjusted EBITDA Threshold under the 2021 CVI Plan, the Compensation Committee approved payouts to Messrs.
+Lamp, Neumann, and Pytosh, and Ms. Buhrig under the 2021 CVI Plan of \$1,710,000, \$250,400, \$351,900 and \$793,500, respectively, approximately 114% of their target annual bonus, which were paid in 2022.

-In February 2021, the UAN Committee evaluated the metrics included in CVR Partners' annual performance-based bonus program for 2020 (the "2020 UAN Plan"), which applies to all eligible employees of the Partnership's subsidiaries and Mr. Pytosh, and the UAN Committee's objectives which are generally aligned with those of the Compensation Committee detailed above, and after determining that CVR Partners had achieved the Adjusted EBITDA Threshold under the 2020 UAN Plan, approved payout to Mr. Pytosh under the 2020 UAN Plan of \$535,700, approximately 116% of his respective target annual bonus based on his base salary for CVR Partners.
+In February 2022, the UAN Committee evaluated the metrics included in CVR Partners' annual performance-based bonus program for 2021 (the "2021 UAN Plan"), which applies to all eligible employees of the Partnership's subsidiaries and Mr. Pytosh, and the UAN Committee's objectives which are generally aligned with those of the Compensation Committee detailed above, and after determining that CVR Partners had achieved the Adjusted EBITDA Threshold under the 2021 UAN Plan, approved payout to Mr. Pytosh under the 2021 UAN Plan of \$482,200, approximately 102% of his respective target annual bonus based on his base salary for CVR Partners.

-2021 Annual Performance-Based Bonus.
-In February 2021, the Compensation Committee considered the objectives and factors detailed above and, following consultation with Mr. Lamp:
+2022 Annual Performance-Based Bonus.
+In February 2022, the Compensation Committee considered the objectives and factors detailed above and, following consultation with Mr. Lamp: